-On this day in 1609 or 1610 (sources are not conclusive), Count Gyorgy Thurzo makes an investigative visit to Csejthe Castle in Hungary on orders from King Matthias and discovers Countess Elizabeth Bathory directing a torture session of young girls.
+On December 26, 1609 or 1610 (sources are not conclusive), Count Gyorgy Thurzo makes an investigative visit to Csejthe Castle in Hungary on orders from King Matthias and discovers Countess Elizabeth Bathory directing a torture session of young girls.
 Bathory was already infamous in the area for her torture and murder of servants and peasants, but her title and high-ranking relatives had, until this point, made her untouchable.
 Her bloodthirsty activities have led many to cite her as one of the first vampires in history.

 Bathory was born in Transylvania in 1560 to a distinguished family that included kings, cardinals, knights, and judges.
 Though she counted many luminaries among her relatives, her family tree also featured some seriously disturbed kin.
 One of her uncles instructed her in Satanism, while her aunt taught her all about sadomasochism.
 At the age of 15, Bathory was married to Count Nadady, and the couple settled into Csejthe Castle.
 To please his wife, her husband reportedly built a torture chamber to her specifications.